waldyr/sublime-installer/README.md

 ###What it gives you:
   * Sublime 2.0.1 Text Editor Installed
   * An Head-Up Display (HUD) icon
+  * An Unity Dashboard icon
   * A terminal shortcut, via symbolic link.
 You just need to type $ sublime
-  * And if you accept, a nice custom sublime icon!
+  * And if you accept: a nice custom sublime icon, and Zen Coding plugin!

 ###If you don't wanna use Sublime anymore!
+NOW IT'S EASIER
 ````
-To remove, you have to:
-  * Change affected lines at ~/.local/share/applications/defaults.list
-$ sudo rm /usr/bin/sublime                             # Delete the symbolic link
-$ sudo rm ~/.local/share/applications/sublime.desktop  # Delete the desktop file
-$ sudo rm /opt/Sublime\ Text\ 2/ -r                    # And finnaly delete sublime folder from your computer
+wget --no-check-certificate https://raw.github.com/waldyr/Sublime-Installer/master/uninstall_sublime.sh && bash uninstall_sublime.sh
 ````

 ###Sublime's custom image